The Beginning

 My community practicum (capstone project) centered on the Movement for Black Lives.
 At the beginning of 2015, media attention surrounding #BlackLivesMatter mainly focused on Black male victims of police or state-sanctioned violence, while the movement focused on the intersectionality of Black identities and experiences impacted by systemic racism.
 This meant the movement was for ALL Black lives and lived experiences.
 Enter a solution to this issue: Black Narratives Matter, a project centering on how to go in-depth and cover an array of Black experiences from tracking police killings to health disparities to environmental racism to the BLM’s wants out of the 2016 presidential election.

-At CUNY, I mastered community-based social listening, building relationships, and engaging and collaborating with communities.
-I even used engagement journalism to bridge communities together, like facilitating conversations between Black journalists and Black community organizers of BLM.
+At CUNY, I mastered community-based social listening, relationship-building, and engagement and collaboration with communities.
+I even used engagement journalism to bridge communities, such as facilitating conversations between Black journalists and Black community organizers in BLM.

-Not only was I able to successfully apply engagement journalism to interning for the politics section at The Daily Dot, but I also carried the work into a major career breakthrough.
+Not only was I able to successfully apply engagement journalism during my internship in the politics section at The Daily Dot, but I also carried that work into a major career breakthrough.

 The Big Break

-There have been numerous instances in my career where I have had the opportunity to participate in creating something new and innovative, especially working with media startups like The Tylt.
+There have been numerous instances in my career when I have had the opportunity to help create something new and innovative, especially while working with media startups like The Tylt.

-Three months after graduating from CUNY, I became one of the first editors of The Tylt, an online polling platform designed to give online communities a voice to share their opinions by voting on an array of two-sided debates using hashtags in the spring of 2016.
+In the spring of 2016, three months after graduating from CUNY, I became one of the first editors of The Tylt, an online polling platform designed to give online communities a voice to share their opinions by voting on a range of two-sided debates using hashtags.

-I applied engagement journalism to running The Tylt’s top section entertainment and applying its methods to engaging with music fan armies and geek culture fandoms.
+I applied engagement journalism to running The Tylt’s top section, entertainment, and to engaging with music fan armies and geek culture fandoms.

 While I held the roles of Entertainment Editor to Deputy Editor/Senior Fandom Editor, I also became known by the honorific title, “The Breaker of Tylts.”
 Yes, I challenged The Tylt website’s infrastructure on multiple occasions due to the massive amounts of fan voting on an array of polls—like “Favorite K-Pop Boy Group: BTS or EXO?” in 2017 to “Best Pop Icon of the Decade” in 2019.
 This was a feat even some of the startup’s incredible team of developers couldn’t stop.